philcd89/Basic_LL_Reaching_Task_With_IMUs/README.md

 ## Running the task

+1) Seat the participant with the IMUs on in front of the computer.
+Make sure the participant can comfortably flex and extend their legs.
-1) Open Anaconda Powershell Prompt.
+2) Open Anaconda Powershell Prompt.
 This should be located with the Ananconda installation in the Start Menu or Apps menu, or you can search this on the computer and it should come right up.
-2) Change the directory to the place where *LL_obstacle_avoidance_task_IMU.py* is stored on the computer.
+3) Change the directory to the place where *LL_obstacle_avoidance_task_IMU.py* is stored on the computer.
 For Laptop Z, these should be in a folder called *LL_obstacle_avoidance_task_IMU-main* which itself is in the *Documents* folder.
 To change the directory, use the "cd" command, followed by the directory of the folder in quotes.
 For example:

      cd "C:\Users\philc\Documents\LL_obstacle_avoidance_task_IMU-main"